josdejong/svelte-jsoneditor/README.md

 - `onChangeMode(mode: string)`.
 Invoked when the mode is changed.
 - `onClassName(path: Path, value: any): string | undefined`.
   Add a custom class name to specific nodes, based on their path and/or value.
+- `onRenderValue(props: RenderValueProps) : RenderValueConstructor[]`
+  Customize rendering of the values.
+By default, `renderValue` is used, which renders a value as an editable div and depending on the value can also render a boolean toggle, a color picker, and a timestamp tag.
+Multiple components can be rendered alongside each other, like the boolean toggle and color picker being rendered left from the editable div.
+Built in value renderer components: `EditableValue`, `ReadonlyValue`, `BooleanToggle`, `ColorPicker`, `TimestampTag`.
 - `onRenderMenu(mode: string, items: Array) : Array | undefined`.
   Callback which can be used to make changes to the menu items.
 New items can be added, or existing items can be removed or reorganized.
 When the function